 The power lost in a waveguide is due to ohmic losses.
 Real waveguides have a finite conductivity and the electric fields can penetrate a short distance into the conductor, known as the skin depth.
 In the process of guiding electromagnetic waves, conductors dissipate part of the wave energy in the form of ohmic heating, because the wave induces electric currents in the guide.
-Near the surface, the electric field in the conductor, $E_c$ , is related to the eddy current density by Ohm's law, $J=\sigma_c E_c$ , where $\sigma_c$ is the electrical conductivity, leading to a power loss in the waveguide.
+Near the surface, the electric field in the conductor, E_c , is related to the eddy current density by Ohm's law, $J=\sigma_c E_c$, where σ_c is the electrical conductivity, leading to a power loss in the waveguide.
 As an electromagnetic wave propagates down a waveguide by multiple reflections of a plane wave, the number of reflections per metre of waveguide increases as the group velocity of the wave decreases.
-The losses in a waveguide are dependent on crosssectional area, waveguide length, group velocity of the wave, the ratio of the operating frequency to the cut-off frequency of the waveguide and the waveguide conductivity.
+The losses in a waveguide are dependent on crosssectional area, waveguide length, group velocity of the wave, the ratio of the operating frequency to the cut-off frequency of the waveguide and the waveguide conductivity.58 where Δz is the length of the guide and P0 is the input power.58 Hence the loss coefficient is given by

 As the power lost is relative to the incident power the attenuation is exponential.
-The loss coefficient, $\alpha$ , is the imaginary part of the axial wavenumber where $k_z = k_z^{(0)} + i\alpha$ where $k_z^{(0)}$ is the real part of the axial wavenumber.
-It is also useful to define an attenuation coefficient, $\gamma$ , where $\gamma=2\alpha$ .
-The transmitted power, PT, is given by where $\Delta z$ is the length of the guide and P0 is the input power.
-Hence the loss coefficient is given by where $P_L$ is the power lost due to ohmic heating.
+The loss coefficient, α , is the imaginary part of the axial wavenumber where $k_z = k_z^{(0)} + i\alpha$ where $k_z^{(0)}$ is the real part of the axial wavenumber.
+It is also useful to define an attenuation coefficient, γ , where $\gamma=2\alpha$.
+The transmitted power, P_T, is given by where P_L is the power lost due to ohmic heating.
 The power lost per unit length can be found by integrating the time averaged Poynting vector around the surface contour,